1992 United States presidential election: Results

-Clinton was the first President to not have any prior military experience since Franklin Roosevelt in 1944.
+Bush and Clinton achieved an exact tie in Ware County, Georgia, the most recent time in American history a county was tied between the two major-party presidential candidates.
+Perot also achieved an exact tie with Bush in Morris County, Kansas.

 Analysis

 Several factors made the results possible.
 First, the campaign came on the heels of an economic slowdown.
 Exit polling showed that 75% thought the economy was in fairly or very bad shape while 63% thought their personal finances were better or the same as four years ago.
 The decision by Bush to accept a tax increase adversely affected his re-election bid.
 Pressured by rising budget deficits, Bush agreed to a budget compromise with Congress which raised taxes and reduced the federal budget deficit.
 Clinton was able to condemn the tax increase effectively on both its own merits and as a reflection of Bush's dishonesty.
-Effective Democratic TV ads were aired showing a clip of Bush's 1988 acceptance speech in which he promised "Read my lips … No new taxes."
+Effective Democratic TV ads were aired showing a clip of Bush's 1988 acceptance speech in which he promised "Read my lips ...
+No new taxes."
 Most importantly, Bush's coalition was in disarray, for both the aforementioned reasons and for unrelated reasons.
 The end of the Cold War allowed old rivalries among conservatives to re-emerge and meant that other voters focused more on domestic policy, to the detriment of Bush, a social and fiscal moderate.
 The consequence of such a perception depressed conservative turnout.

+The election was compared to the 1945 United Kingdom general election, in which Winston Churchill, while a respected conservative wartime leader (like Bush) was not regarded as a good peacetime leader, and thus was voted out once the conflict was over.

-Unlike Bush, Clinton was able to unite his fractious and ideologically diverse party behind his candidacy, even when its different wings were in conflict.
+Unlike Bush, Clinton was able to unite his fractious and ideologically diverse party behind his candidacy, even when its different wings conflicted.
 To garner the support of moderates and conservative Democrats, he attacked Sister Souljah, an obscure rap musician whose lyrics Clinton condemned.
 Furthermore, Clinton made clear his support of the death penalty and would later champion making school uniforms in public schools a requirement.
 Clinton could also point to his centrist record as governor of Arkansas.
 More liberal Democrats were impressed by Clinton's record on abortion and affirmative action.
 His strong connections to African Americans also played a key role.
-In addition, he organized significant numbers of young voters and became a symbol of the rise of the Baby Boomer generation to political power.
+In addition, he organized significant numbers of young voters and became a symbol of the rise of the baby boomer generation to political power.
 Supporters remained energized and confident, even in times of scandal or missteps.